oliviabon77/Sales-performance-analysis/README.md

 - `sales_order_header.csv`
 - `sales_order_detail.csv`

-These files are not included in this repository unless they are public or safe to share.
+The data files are not included in this repository because they are not mine to share.

 ## Key Steps